 The Sin of Divination

-At the very top of my Tarot Testimony, I put a verse from 1 Samuel.
+In another post, I reference a verse from 1 Samuel.
 It is out of context and half the verse is missing.
-I used those words because they resonated with my own misuse of the gift of seership during my time as a professional Tarot reader.
+I used those words because they resonated with what I feared might have been a misuse of the gift of seership.
 The full verse reads like this:

 For rebellion is like the sin of divination, and arrogance like the evil of idolatry.
 Because you have rejected the word of the LORD, he has rejected you as king.1 Samuel 15:23